 Vitamin C is one of the most widely recognized nutrients.
 When most people think of vitamin C, their thoughts immediately jump to immune support.
-That’s completely expected, considering vitamin C is essential for supporting the body’s natural defense system—but it does a lot more!
+That’s completely expected, considering vitamin C is essential for supporting the body’s natural defense system, but it does so much more!

-Vitamin C acts as a potent antioxidant that promotes cardiovascular health, and it supports the formation of collagen and L-carnitine, as well as certain neurotransmitters.1 Vitamin C is also involved in protein metabolism, and it may help boost absorption of nonheme iron.1
+Vitamin C acts as a potent antioxidant that promotes cardiovascular health and supports the formation of collagen and L-carnitine as well as certain neurotransmitters.1 Vitamin C is also involved in protein metabolism, and it may help boost absorption of nonheme iron.1

 Vitamin C Benefits